 - Min. deposit: None

 Interactive Investor is a UK-based investment platform that offers a wide range of investment products, including ETFs.
-The platform provides a variety of account options, including ISAs and SIPPs, and offers competitive fees.
+The platform offers a range of account options, including ISAs and SIPPs, and provides competitive fees.
 The platform is known for its user-friendly interface, competitive fees, and comprehensive research tools.

-AJ Bell offers access to a diverse range of ETFs from leading providers, making it a popular choice for investors looking to diversify their portfolios.
+The broker offers access to a diverse range of ETFs from leading providers, making it a popular choice for investors looking to diversify their portfolios.
 It offers more than 40,000 investment options, including more than 1,000 ETFs.
-To simplify investing, it also provides a Super 60 investments list of its top ETFs and a Top 50 Fund Index.
+To simplify investing, it also provides a Super 60 investment list of its top ETFs and a Top 50 Fund Index.

-Interactive doesn’t charge a monthly management fee that’s percentage based, but one with a flat fee, so that’s a good thing for investors with larger portfolios.
+Interactive doesn’t charge a monthly management fee that’s percentage-based, but rather one with a flat fee, which is beneficial for investors with larger portfolios.

-Its monthly charges begin at £4.99 with its Investor Essentials plan with US and UK trades costing £3.99.
-However, if your investments grow beyond £50,000, you will pay £11.99 a month in the Investor plan, which includes one free trade a month with additional trades costing £3.99.
-Its Super Investor plan, at £19.99 a month, delivers four free trades a month with each trade beyond that costing £3.99.
-However, it has more than 150 commission-free ETFs.
+Its monthly charges begin at £4.99 with its Investor Essentials plan, with US and UK trades costing £3.99.
+However, if your investments exceed £50,000, you will pay £11.99 per month in the Investor plan, which includes one free trade per month, with additional trades costing £3.99 each.

 Pros